Sandra Church

-Early life
+Early years

-Church was born and raised in San Francisco, California.
-Her father died when she was two years old in a car accident.
-Her mother, a registered nurse with theatrical ambitions herself, moved Church at the age of five to Hollywood to pursue a career in acting.
-She attended Immaculate Heart High School.
+Church was born in San Francisco.
+She was raised by her mother after her father's death before she was 2 years old.
+Outside of her work as a nurse, she focused on preparing Church for a career in entertainment, including dancing lessons beginning "almost as soon as I could walk".
+Church's childhood included abstaining from "anything sweet, heavy, or starchy" to eat, wearing high, laced shoes "to keep my ankles small", and wearing sunbonnets.
+Her hair was braided in long pigtails because her mother said they made a young girl more photogenic.
+Her physical activity was minimal to avoid the possibility of injury.
+She had to regularly practice tongue-twisters to improve her enunciation.

-She was taken out of high school to audition for the lead role in Picnic, which kicked off her acting career.
+Church's education included classe at an acting school and at Immaculate Heart.
+She and her mother moved to Hollywood when Church was 5 because her mother "was certain that I was going to be a great big movie star."
+During her childhood her mother took her for screen tests, resulting in small parts in several films.
+With the help of Queenie Smith she replaced Janice Rule in Picnic, leaving Immaculate Heart during her junior year to take that role on Broadway.

 Career

 Theatre

 From 1953 to 1959, Church played various ingénue roles in theatrical plays.
 In 1953, Church made her Broadway debut in the role of Madge Owens, replacing Janice Rule, in William Inge's Picnic with Ralph Meeker.
-Her next performance was playing Sonya in Uncle Vanya (1956), an off-broadway production with Franchot Tone and Signe Hasso, followed by a role as Betsy Dean in the Ronald Alexander play Holiday for Lovers (1957).
-Church was featured as Helen White in Sherwood Anderson's Winesburg, Ohio alongside Dorothy McGuire and James Whitmore.
+Her next performance was playing Sonya in Uncle Vanya (1956), an off-broadway production with Franchot Tone and Signe Hasso, followed by roles as Betsy Dean in Holiday for Lovers (1957) and Helen White in Winesburg, Ohio.

 Church's breakout performance came in 1959 as the original Gypsy Rose Lee in Gypsy (1959), for which she was nominated for a Tony Award for Best Featured Actress in a Musical.
-In his autobiography, playwright Arthur Laurents states, "It came down to between Suzanne Pleshette and Sandra Church.
+In his autobiography, playwright Arthur Laurents states: "It came down to between Suzanne Pleshette and Sandra Church.
 Suzanne was the better actress, but Sandra was the better singer.
 We went with Sandra."
 In Gypsy, Church introduced the popular standard "Let Me Entertain You."
+Church obtained that role after five auditions.
+During the times between auditions she observed a performance by Tempest Storm, had a stripper teach her "the stripper's walk" and had a choreographer develop a routine for her.

 Following Gypsy, Church appeared in the 1960 Broadway play Under the Yum Yum Tree, directed by Joseph Anthony.